Psychological operations (United States): Panama

 Psychological operations sometimes are intimately linked to combat operations, with the use of force driving home the propaganda mission.
 During the Panamanian operation, it was necessary.
 In Ft.
-Amador, an installation shared by the U.S. and Panamanian Defence Forces (PDF).
+Amador, the U.S. and Panamanian Defence Forces (PDF) shared an installation.
 There were U.S. dependents at the installation, but security considerations prevented evacuating them before the attack.
 Concern for U.S. citizens, and rules of engagement (ROE) that directed casualties be minimized, PSYOP loudspeaker teams, from the 1st Bn, 4th PSYOP Gp, became a key asset.
 When the PDF did not surrender after initial appeals, the message changed, with the tactical commander warning "that resistance was hopeless in the face of overwhelming firepower and a series of demonstrations took place, escalating from small arms to 105 mm howitzer rounds.
 Subsequent broadcasts convinced the PDF to give up.
 The entire process allowed Ft.
 Amador to be secured with few casualties and minimal damage."